 Think if it like when you create something - you have a vision of what the work is supposed to look like and it’s just not there so and you keep adding paint, keep adding paint - keep fighting the thing that’s in front of you, but what you should be doing is stepping back, let the paint settle and come back with fresh eyes and fresh approach.

-I’ve taken this advice this week too and Instead of forcing myself to do all the things I’m suppose to I embraced the fog and let the things happen outside of my visibility.
+I’ve taken this advice this week too and Instead of forcing myself to do all the things I’m supposed to I embraced the fog and let the things happen outside of my visibility.

 3 Steps to Get Out of a Funk